 - Extreme preoccupation with religion or the occult

-If you or a loved one experience several of these symptoms for more than two weeks, seek help immediately.
+Anyone who experiences several of these symptoms for more than two weeks should seek help immediately.

 A medical or mental health professional may use the following terms when discussing the symptoms of schizophrenia.

 Positive symptoms are disturbances that are “added” to the person’s personality.

 - Delusions –false ideas--individuals may believe that someone is spying on him or her, or that they are someone famous (or a religious figure).

 - Hallucinations –seeing, feeling, tasting, hearing or smelling something that doesn’t really exist.
 The most common experience is hearing imaginary voices that give commands or comments to the individual.

 - Disordered thinking and speech –moving from one topic to another, in a nonsensical fashion.
 Individuals may also make up their own words or sounds, rhyme in a way that doesn't make sense, or repeat words and ideas.

 - Disorganized behavior –this can range from having problems with routine behaviors like hygiene or chosing appropriate clothing for the weather, to unprovoked outbursts, to impulsive and uninhibited actions.
 A person may also have movements that seem anxious, agitated, tense or constant without any apparent reason.

 Negative symptoms are capabilities that are “lost” from the person’s personality.